 Cyborg finishes (KO/TKO/DQ) Holly Holm (-162)

 There are some good lines on a possible Cyborg finish on this fight.
 I would jump all over this before the line continues to change.
-Right now, you can find a method of victory line at 888Sport with Cyborg winning via stoppage at -162.
+Right now, you can find a method of victory line with Cyborg winning via stoppage at -162.
 Not bad, there might be better lines out there, but I think it’s pretty likely Cyborg finishes Holm.

 My bet: $50 on Cyborg finishing Holm via KO/TKO (-162)